-In addition, “knowledge-intensive” companies will be able to receive up to £10 million in EIS funding in a year, up from £5 million.
+In addition, “knowledge-intensive” companies can receive up to £10 million in EIS funding in a year, up from £5 million.

-The rules have also been relaxed so in some cases it will be possible to invest in companies which have been trading for more than 10 years (the current requirement for knowledge-intensive companies).
+The rules have also been relaxed so in some cases it is possible to invest in companies which have been trading for more than 10 years (the current requirement for knowledge-intensive companies).

 What does ‘knowledge-intensive’ mean?

 Broadly speaking, the expression refers to young and innovative businesses.
 So, for instance, a company which is developing a new drug or treatment would likely fall under the umbrella.
 A chain of shops opening new sites most likely won’t.

 As you would expect, though, HMRC has set specific requirements a company must meet to be categorised as knowledge intensive.

 Firstly, there is an ‘operating costs’ condition.
 When it issues shares the company must have spent:

 - at least 15% of its operating costs on research and development or innovation in one or more of the previous three years (or in the three years following investment for a new company); OR

 - at least 10% of its operating costs on research and development or innovation in each of the previous three years (or in the three years following investment for a new company).

 In addition, the company must meet either an ‘innovation’ or ‘skilled employee’ condition.